 Personal, Social and Health Education

 Atwood aims to develop emotionally resilient students who have strategies to cope with the demands of school life and living in the wider world.
-Through teaching children how to be healthy and safe, self-regulating and confident to tackle daily challenges, we embed our school values which align with British fundamental values.
-We teach and celebrate tolerance, diversity and respect.
+Through teaching children how to be healthy and safe, self-regulating and confident to tackle daily challenges, we embed our school values, which align with British fundamental values.
+We teach and celebrate acceptance, diversity and respect.

 What is our approach to PSHE?

 Our PSHE curriculum is based around three core themes of Health and Wellbeing, Relationships and Living in the Wider World.
 The whole school framework is linked to the Health Education Partnership and the PSHE Association.
 Through quality delivery, our PSHE programme aims to develop confident individuals who know and understand how to live safe, happy, healthy, fulfilling lives.
 It is our aim that children will go on to become responsible citizens, who understand they have rights and responsibilities that help them make a positive contribution to society.